davidaq/aq-web-front-node/README.md

 #### A fully working example: Grocery list

-Code along with compiled result are located in the
+Code along with compiled result are located in the example directory of the repo.

 Caveat
 ------